Onycha: Labdanum

-There is some doubt as to whether the onycha of the Old Testament was actually the operculum of a sea snail.
-H.J.
-Abrahams says, "The widely held mollusk hypothesis becomes quite perplexing if one considers that the mollusk was counted among the unclean animals in the Bible (Chapters Leviticus 11:9 and 12)."
+There is some doubt as to whether the onycha of the Hebrew Bible was the operculum of a sea snail.
+H. J. Abrahams says, "The widely held mollusk hypothesis becomes quite perplexing if one considers that the mollusk was counted among the unclean animals in the Bible (Leviticus 11:9 and 12)."
 Sea creatures such as the mollusk were an “abomination” and even their carcasses were to be considered an “abomination” and anyone simply touching them became unclean.
-Rabbeinu Bachyei insisted that only kosher species may be used for the mishkan.
+Bahya ben Asher (d.
+1340) insisted that only kosher species may be used for the mishkan.
 The Gemara states that “only items that one may eat may be used for the work of Heaven.”
 Nachmanides, Torah scholar and famed Jewish theologian, emphasized that the commandment concerning unclean animals pertained also to temple services.
 James Strong and J. McClintoch write that “it seems improbable that any such substance could have been one of the constituent spices of the most holy perfume; not only because we know of none bearing any powerful and agreeable odor, but specially because all marine creatures that were not finned and scaled fishes were unclean, and as such could not have been touched by the priests or used in the sanctuary.”
 Bahr states that “the odor of the burned shells is not pleasant.”